-SEB//H0/CED-CED-PoD-1/P/CI8/2024/17Z_dated_20/12/2024.
-TUVI solely focuses on delivering verification and assurance services and does not engage in the sale of service or the provision of any non-audit/non-assurance services, including consulting.
+Alleven-networks and does not engage in the sale of service of the provision of any non-audit/non-assurance services, including consulting.

-Quality control: The assurance team complies with quality control standards, ensuring that the engagement partner possesses requisite expertise and the assigned team collectively has the necessary competence to perform engagements in reference with standards and regulations.
+Guality control: The essurance team complex with quality control standards, ensuring that the engagement partner possesses requisite expertise and the assigned team collectively has the necessary competence to perform engagements in reference with standards and regulations.
 Assurance team follows the fundamental principles of integrity, objectivity, professional competence, due care, confidentiality and professional behaviour.
-In accordance with International Standard on Quality Control, TUVI maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+In accordance with international Standard on Quality Control, TUVI maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.